TommyEBell/CANADAINTERNSHIP/README.md

 <b/> 3.
 Run RL on TL prior </b>

-The same RL configuration file as step 2 can be used but the ____ must be changed first.
+The same RL configuration file as step 2 can be used but the agent must be changed first.
 You MUST wait for step 1 to finish as this requires the outputted model from it.

 ### For other run modes see the REINVENT4 github repo for examples (https://github.com/MolecularAI/REINVENT4).